 HOMBRE Exclusive: CANELO ALVAREZ On Career, Success, And A Trailblazing Partnership With HENNESSY

 Saul ‘Canelo’ Alvarez is well on his way to joining the select club of legendary Mexican boxers.
-After 50 fights his record stands at 48 victories, with one draw and only a split decision loss four years ago.
-Considered the best pound-for-pound boxer in the world, he reigns supreme as WBC, Ring Magazine and Lineal Middleweight Champion.
-And now, to further solidify his place among the greats, Alvarez has entered into a partnership with Hennessy, the world’s best-selling Cognac.
-The union celebrates the notion of “Never stop.
-Never settle.”
-In an exclusive interview, we spoke with the champion about his career, future plans, and this trailblazing relationship.
+After 51 fights his record stands at 49 victories, with one draw and only a split decision loss four years ago.
+Now the best pound-for-pound boxer in the world, who has reigned supreme as WBC, Ring Magazine and Lineal Middleweight Champion prepares for his most important opponent, and what boxing purists call the ‘real’ biggest boxing match of the year.
+This Saturday Alvarez takes on Gennady Golovkin for total Supremacy.
+As a preview of the match we bring you our earlier exclusive interview when Alvarez when he announced his partnership with Hennessy, the world’s best-selling Cognac.

 This collaboration makes evident the synergies between Hennessy and Alvarez: Both have a shared passion for pushing the limits of potential and both recognize the importance of community and family in building a successful and enduring legacy.

 Born in Guadalajara, Jalisco, Alvarez grew up as the youngest of eight children, seven of them boys and all professional boxers and together, they push each other to their fullest potential.
 He earned the nickname ‘Canelo’ because of his red hair, and started boxing after watching his older brother debut as a professional boxer.

 After turning pro, he went on to hold the WBA (Unified), WBC, and Ring Light Middleweight titles between 2011 and 2013, and the WBC and Lineal Middleweight titles between 2015 and 2017.